scott-cotton/L/README.md

 ## Why?

-There are indeed already too many logging libraries out there.
-It makes a lot of sense to continue using them if they serve you well, and maybe even if they don't given the effort of changing something as low level as logging.
+As observed by [capnslog](https://github.com/coreos/capnslog), logging should serve the project it uses well: the main entry point should determine the logging configuration of its imports, and moreover do so in a way that is runtime configurable.

-However, logging has a evolved a lot since the standard library logging interface.
-First, structured logging has become the norm for newer applications, perhaps due to the nature of logging in cloud distributed systems such as Kubernetes.
-Second, as observed by [capnslog](https://github.com/coreos/capnslog), logging should serve the project it uses well: the main entry point should determine the logging configuration of its imports, and moreover do so in a way that is runtime configurable.
+If projects A and B organise their logging differently, and project C would like to use A and B and yet manage the logging, L can be used to resolve the differences between A and B and C's desired logging setup.
+In other words, if you would like your project to be used in other projects with distinct logging styles, and you find L worthy enough in its current nascent state, the L can do that.

-Unfortunately, all the libraries out there seem to use the idea of the global logger, where this state can be changed, and often is, inside library code.
+L permits flexible per-project configuration in a way that can be overriden by a main entrypoint, viewed, and (in progress) manipulated via an authenticated RPC service accessible via an HTTP gateway at runtime.

 L provides